 How Do I Get an Email Address for Life?

-Question: I’ve used {now defunct service redacted} for several years in order to avoid notifying my contacts I’ve changed my email address.
+Question: I’ve used {now defunct service redacted} for several years in order to avoid notifying my contacts that I’ve changed my email address.
 They promised me a single email address I could keep forever.
-Except I now find that the site is working, but it doesn’t allow any view of my account.
+Except I now find that the site is working, but it doesn’t allow me to view my account.
 The page merely says, “It works!
 This is the default web page for this server.
 The web server software is running, but no content has been added yet.”
 Are you able to help me?

 Help you get your account back?
 No.